 Heuchera is a very admirable plant primarily because of its leaves.
 But what is more important is their color.
-In this article, you will find some of the most deeply purple Coral Bells varieties.
+You will find some of the most deeply purple Coral Bells varieties in this article.

 Palace Purple Coral Bells

 Large, shiny, star-shaped leaves of Heuchera ‘Palace Purple’ make it one of the most popular varieties of Coral Bells.
-The leaves range in color from a rich dark green to a dark purple.
+The leaves range from a rich dark green to a dark purple.

 Forever Purple Coral Bells